 The country enjoys a Mediterranean climate – warm, wet winters, and hot, dry summers.
 While only the north part of its land has fertile soil.
 The southern part of the country is semi-arid and desert.
 Compared to its neighboring states, a.k.a.
 Algeria and Libya, Tunisia is relatively politically stable, making it the third most popular destination in North Africa, after Egypt and Morocco.
 Economically, the country relies on tourism too, and as I mentioned, the country is now known for its, according to the New York Times, “affordable luxuries” to the foreigners.

 When to come?

 In Tunisia, summer is the peak season if you are a beach lover.
-It’s a nice short summer getaway and waves of European (especially Russian, there are chartered flights from Russia to come here) come to Tunisia for the warmth and sun.
+It’s a nice short summer getaway and waves of Europeans (especially Russian, there are chartered flights from Russia to come here) come to Tunisia for the warmth and sun.
 There are many hotels and resorts by the coast with balconies and an unobstructed view of the ocean (and we stayed in some).
 In contrast, the winter is a low season, yet I find it nice to enjoy some peace and quiet without the crowd, and I always like cooler weather.

 Either way, September is a bad month to come because of the sandflies.
 Perfiliewi is now the most abundant sand fly species in irrigated areas in Central Tunisia.
 It could be quite irritating to have flies landing on your food when you are eating outdoors or orbiting you when you are trying to have a walk along Sousse.
 However, it may not be too much of a problem for some people, I just won’t recommend it as a good time if you could visit some other time.